 The prime motivation of our lab is to challenge the forefront of science and technology.
 We strive to pursue solid experimental work in addition to theoretical modeling.
 Our research focuses on the interaction of light with nanostructures that leads to exotic electromagnetic properties, which could be applied to the field of metamaterials, plasmonics, electronics, photonics, energy, acoustics, imaging, sensing and biology.

-Jun 2013: Jun has received the Incubic & Milton Chang award at CLEO.
+Jun 2014: Kevin has received an honorable mention for the Maiman award at CLEO.

 Mar 2014: Hamidreza Ramezani, won the "Biruni" 2014 Graduate Student Research Award.
 This award is given to promote and recognize outstanding research by a physics graduate student of Iranian heritage studying in a US institution of higher education.